shegs-a/hng-11-task-0/README.md

-# hng-11-task-0
+# hng-11-stage-0
-My submission for the HNG Internship 11 Task 0
+My submission for the HNG Internship 11 Stage 0